asamuzaK/withExEditor/README.md

 ### Access Key

-* Access key commonly used for the context menu, for the shortcut to open the options page, and for the shortcut to execute the editor directly.
+* Access key used in the context menu.
+Access key can be any key from `A` to `Z`.
-* Access key can be any key from 'a' to 'z'.
+* NOTE: Accesskey in context menu is not implemented in Gecko browsers yet.

-* In the context menu, press 'key' itself.
+### Execute The Editor Directly

-* NOTE: accesskey in context menu is not yet implemented in Gecko browsers.
+* Keyboard shortcut to execute the editor without going through the context menu.
+In the input field, press the combination of keys such as `Ctrl+Shift+U`.

-### Enable Shortcut Key To Open The Options Page
+* NOTE: Incompatible with Blink browsers.
+Please specify keyboard shortcut on browser's extension page.

-* To open the options page, press 'Alt + Shift + key' ('Opt + Shift + key' on Mac).
+### Open The Options Page

-### Enable Shortcut Key To Execute The Editor Directly
+* Keyboard shortcut to open the options page.
+In the input field, press the combination of keys such as 'Alt+Shift+U'.

-* To execute the editor without going through the context menu, press 'Ctrl + Shift + key'.
+* NOTE: Incompatible with Blink browsers.
+Please specify keyboard shortcut on browser's extension page.

 ### Enable During Private Browsing